FAQs

 What should I expect during a session?

 You and I will begin building a relationship in therapy, one that is judgement-free and where you feel comfortable opening up to me about things you’ve probably never told anyone before.
 Although I ask a lot of questions, I’m really just curious about getting to know you better.
-Sometimes there will be exercises we may do in a session that might help you have a different experience, such as hypnosis.
+Sometimes there will be exercises we may do in a session that might help you have a different experience.
 Sometimes you will just want to talk and have me be a sounding board.
 One thing to remember is that you, the client, are in control.

 How will I know psychotherapy is working for me?